Your sustainable travel journey can literally happen overnight.

 I started carrying my own bamboo utensils; a foldable, reusable beer cup found its way into my backpack; a bendable, reusable wine glass into my carry-on; a rubber, reusable plate joined the beer cup so that I could avoid plastic food containers…you get the picture, right?

-Whatever your travel style, whether you are a solo traveler or whether you strive to travel deeper and seek more from the culture you are exploring, we should all be sustainable travelers.
+Whatever your travel style, whether you are a solo traveler or whether you strive to travel deeper and seek more from the culture you are exploring, we should all strive to be sustainable travelers.
+For more tips on sustainable living and gift-giving, please visit here.

 Thank you for reading this.
 Please contact me if you have story ideas or sustainability stats or products to share.
 I’m very passionate about sustainability, and I would love to hear from you.